 Colorful Black Tie

-We're seeing more and more calls for festive or colorful black tie.
+We're seeing more and more modern weddings that call for festive or colorful black tie.
 This means a black or navy gown probably isn't the one to pick.
 Instead go bold with citrus colors, coral, yellow, hot pink, vibrant blues, and greens.
 Just thinking about all that color makes us happy!
 The pictures of the gathered guests are sure to be fantastic!

 Pink Formal Gown

-Pink can be a great choice for a black-tie wedding.
-Since so many bridal parties wear blush, you may want to select a deep color like bright pink (especially for colorful black tie) or something with a bit more coral tone, or a purple mauve pink for fall or winter. if you'd like to browse some more, we've collected ideas for more pink dresses for wedding guests.
+Pink can be a great choice for a black tie event.
+Since so many bridal party colors include pale pink or blush, you may want to select a deep color like bright pink (especially for colorful black tie) or something with a bit more coral tone, or a purple mauve pink for a fall or winter wedding . if you'd like to browse some more, we've collected ideas for more pink dresses for wedding guests.

 Red Formal Gown